edinburgh-napier/SET09102/notes/unit1_code_quality/design_patterns.md

 ## Increasing Code Readability and Understandability

-Design patterns improve code readability by providing well-known, standardized solutions.
+Design patterns improve code readability by providing well-known, standardised solutions.
 Developers familiar with these patterns can quickly understand the structure and purpose of code, making collaboration and onboarding easier.

-The [Decorator](https://refactoring.guru/design-patterns/decorator) pattern allows additional behavior to be dynamically added to objects without modifying their structure.
+The [Decorator](https://refactoring.guru/design-patterns/decorator) pattern allows additional behaviour to be dynamically added to objects without modifying their structure.

 ``` c#
 public interface ICoffee